A participant's perspective

-Dementias Platform UK is bringing together 38 separate cohort studies to create world's largest study group for dementia research.
+Dementias Platform UK is bringing together over 50 cohort studies to create world's largest study group for dementia research.
 Marianne Talbot is a participant in one of the studies that makes up this resource.
-Here she explains what a cohort study is.

 "When I mention I am a member of a ‘cohort’ I am often asked what I mean.
 A cohort is a group of people who share certain characteristics.
 Teachers use the word, for example, to refer to those of a given year group (pupils in year ten, for example, are a cohort).
 Medical researchers are usually interested in more than age.